Earthquake Prone Buildings

 - Orange and black striped border – buildings with an earthquake rating of 0% to less than 20% or where no engineering assessment has been provided and the earthquake rating has not been determined.

-If the building has an earthquake rating of less than 20% the risk of failure under seismic load is approximately more than 25 times the risk of failure for buildings that are 100%NBS
+If the building has an earthquake rating of less than 20% the risk of failure under seismic load is approximately more than 25 times the risk of failure for buildings that are 100% of the new building standard (NBS).

-- Orange and white striped border – buildings or parts assessed as earthquake prone but owners exempted from carrying out seismic work.
-Exemption notices must be attached in a prominent place on or adjacent to the building.
+- Orange and white striped border – buildings or parts assessed as earthquake prone but owners exempted from carrying out seismic work because the assessment shows a low risk for loss of life or damage to other buildings if the building were to fail.

 Heritage listed buildings identified as earthquake-prone